-Most of us reside in our thinking mind.
-We dissociate from our bodies because that is where all of our unprocessed life experiences are repressed.
-Breathing into our emotional pain unravels the patterns that are packed into our body.
-When we are deeply present to what feels uncomfortable, our stored emotional pain begins to loosen and unravel.
-This unraveling process, while painful at first, eventually brings new love and light into our body.
+You might reside in your thinking mind.
+It is easy to dissociate from your body because that is where all of your unprocessed life experiences are repressed.
+Breathing into your emotional pain unravels the emotional patterns that are packed into your body.
+When you are deeply present to what feels uncomfortable, your stored emotional pain begins to loosen and unravel.
+This unravelling process, while painful at first, eventually brings new love and light into your body.

-I have come to see breathing through the emotional pain of our human experience as the initiation that is required to embody our soul.
-As we surrender to what is arising for healing from our emotional body, we make room for our authentic essence to inhabit our body.
-As we dismantle the dysfunctional patterns that have dominated our life, we can enjoy creative freedom, effortless awareness and an unconditional appreciation for life just as it is.
+Breathing through the emotional pain of your human experience is an initiation that makes more room for your soul to inhabit your body.
+As you surrender to what is arising for healing from your emotions, you will make room for your authentic essence to inhabit your body.
+As you dismantle the dysfunctional patterns that have dominated your life, you can enjoy creative freedom, effortless awareness, and an unconditional appreciation for life just as it is.

-1. Surrender to Painful Sensations: To stop resisting your emotions, move into your strong sensations.
-Surrender to them.
+- Surrender to Painful Sensations: To stop resisting your emotions, move toward your strong sensations.
 You might even want to lie down in order to fully embrace your emotions.
 Watch your emotions move and shift.
+Surrender to them.
 When a new emotion arises, notice where it is, and how it feels in your body.
 Emotions transform when we kindly follow each new feeling without telling a "victim story."

 4. Observe Each Emotion as it Shifts: To shed emotional layers, continually drop back into your body.
-Observe and be conscious of each emotion as it moves and shifts.
-Breathe into each new feeling as it changes.
+Observe and be conscious of each emotion as it moves.
+Breathe into each new feeling as it arises.
 Repeat "I love you" to each emotional shift.
-Eventually there will be no more layers to shed (this time) and you will reach a good feeling.
+Eventually, there will be no more layers to shed (at this time) and you will reach a good feeling.

-6. Listen for Information: Emotions hold information.
-After we fully feel an emotion it will reveal the painful stories and limited beliefs that need to be transformed.
-With "fresh space" in your body, you will likely receive insights, new perspectives and antidotes to your pain.
-This benevolent emptiness creates space to practice and anchor your higher intentions and affirmations or simply to bask in stillness.
+6. Listen for Information: Emotions hold information about what needs to change.
+After you fully feel an emotion, it will reveal the limiting beliefs that need to be transformed.
+With "fresh space" in your body, you will likely receive insights about how to heal your pain.
+This benevolent emptiness creates new space to anchor higher intentions.
+Enjoy basking in the larger sense of presence that you have cultivated.